Waitākere College

 Students entering the college are allocated into one of three "Houses".
 The house names use Māori words: Aroha (Love), Manawanui (Perseverance), and Matauranga (Knowledge).
-Their respective mascots are; a Dragon, a Lion and a Dolphin.
-During the course of the year students can earn points for their house with good behaviour in class and good marks.
-These points are added up every week in a house assembly to determine the winner for that particular week.
-This also happens at the end of terms and a final one at the end of the year shows which house has won that year with the most points.

-Waitākere College offers an extra 'Performing Arts' option run by Stephen Nightingale.
+Waitākere College offers an extra 'Performing Arts' subject formerly run by Stephen Nightingale.
 Entry is based on an audition process and the course runs for years 9 and 10.
-It covers drama, dance, music and singing, theatre, film/television, editing, theatre lighting, make-up and costume.
-As part of the course, students are required to take part in the school's annual musical.
+It covers drama, dance, music, singing, theatre, film/television, editing, theatre lighting, make-up and costume.

 Waitākere College is often used as a filming location for the New Zealand soap opera Shortland Street, as the location of Ferndale High School.